appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 This page will give live information about the current OP agent, including:
 * Architecture in use
 * The latest agent deployment version for the selected environment
 * Agent last restart time is default 03:49 for all organizations who are using OP Agent.
+Later you can view the dynamic time of agent restart if restarted manually.
 * APPSeCONNECT directory free space available
 * CPU and Memory Usage display the dynamic data depending on the consumption rate.
 * Agent Installation directory path